-- i.
-In general, all surface parking areas and servicing should be located interior to the block, and not adjacent to, or visible from the street or open space, except for the existing parking areas associated with the existing Vaughan Mills Mall. - ii.
-To support retail uses within Area 2 of the Vaughan Mills Centre, a significant amount of surface parking exists.
+- In general, all surface parking areas and servicing should be located interior to the block, and not adjacent to, or visible from the street or open space, except for the existing parking areas associated with the existing Vaughan Mills Mall. - A significant amount of surface parking exists to serve the Vaughan Mills Mall site.
 Ultimately, these surface parking lots will become prime opportunities for intensification through the future development of structured parking and other uses.
-In the interim, existing surface parking lots should be enhanced to minimize their impact on the public realm and provide a more comfortable pedestrian environment. - iii.
-Wherever possible, parking and servicing for all development should be placed at the rear of buildings, and accessed by a rear or side yard lane. - iv.
-Where surface parking or service areas are exposed, a generous separation from the public realm should be provided, and designed to include enhanced landscaping along the streetscape, such as an additional row of trees, or buffered with landscaping or other mitigating design measures.
-Pedestrian areas and paths should be designed with high quality landscaping features and provided with adequate lighting for pedestrian
+In the interim, existing surface parking lots should be enhanced to minimize their impact on the public realm and provide a more comfortable pedestrian environment. - Wherever possible, parking and servicing for all development should be placed at the rear of buildings, and accessed by a rear or side yard lane. - Where surface parking or service areas are exposed, a generous separation from the public realm should be provided, and designed to include enhanced landscaping along the streetscape, such as an additional row of trees, or buffered with landscaping or other mitigating design measures.
+Pedestrian areas and paths should be designed with high quality landscaping features and provided with adequate lighting for pedestrian safety and wayfinding.
+Off-street surface parking shall not be located between the front of the building and the street.

-- safety and wayfinding.
-Off-street surface parking shall not be located between the front of the building and the street. - v.
-Parking for residential and mixed-use development, including visitor parking, generally shall be located underground.
-Parking for public and commercial uses, including office and retail uses may be provided in above-grade or below-grade structures or facilities in the interior of development blocks. - vi.
-In general, all parking related to mixed-use high-rise and mid-rise buildings shall be provided within the building, or within a below grade parking facility.
-Any proposed surface parking areas related to high-rise or mid-rise buildings are seen as temporary, and therefore, all high-to-mid-rise buildings are required to accommodate a minimum amount of parking within the building structure.
-A phasing plan which shows how the surface parking is to be phased-out over time shall be provided. - vii.
-Shared private driveways or public lanes will provide vehicular and servicing access to development blocks.
+- Parking for residential and mixed-use development, including visitor parking, generally shall be located underground.
+Parking for public and commercial uses, including office and retail uses may be provided in above-grade or below-grade structures or facilities in the interior of development blocks. - In general, all parking related to mixed-use high-rise and mid-rise buildings shall be provided within the building, or within a below grade parking facility.
+Any proposed surface parking areas related to highrise or mid-rise buildings are seen as temporary, and therefore, all high-to-mid-rise buildings are required to accommodate a minimum amount of parking within the building structure.
+A phasing plan which shows how the surface parking is to be phased-out over time shall be provided. - Shared private driveways or public lanes will provide vehicular and servicing access to development blocks.
 Shared private driveways or public lanes will be coordinated within the blocks to give access to multiple buildings.
-Shared private driveways or public lanes will be designed to meet technical standards of the City and enhance pedestrian safety through providing adequate lighting, connecting with a street at both ends, and providing sufficient landscaping to buffer the lane from outdoor amenity areas. - viii.
-All surface parking facilities shall be landscaped and provide for safe pedestrian circulation and movement.
+Shared private driveways or public lanes will be designed to meet technical standards of the City and enhance pedestrian safety through providing adequate lighting, connecting with a street at both ends, and providing sufficient landscaping to buffer the lane from outdoor amenity areas. - All surface parking facilities shall be landscaped and provide for safe pedestrian circulation and movement.
 Trees and shrubs shall be planted throughout the parking area to intercept precipitation, reduce surface heating, enhance appearance and protect pedestrians from the elements.
 The use of native plants is preferred.
+Distinctive pavement and/or markings should be used to indicate pedestrian pathways and crossings.
+Further, it is encouraged that grading and landscaping materials for surface parking lots be designed as part of the site's stormwater management system.